-We are proposing an upgrade and approximate 350-space expansion of the existing Sandon Park and Ride site to meet increased demand, both now and in the future.
+We are proposing an upgrade and approximate 350-space expansion of the existing Sandon Park and Ride site to meet increased future demand.
 Expansion would be made to the west of the existing site.

 - High quality and secure cycle lockers for overnight bike storage to enable Park and Choose (option to take the bus, walk or cycle to complete your journey)

 We are proposing a 500-space expansion of the existing Chelmer Valley Park and Ride site to meet a forecast increase in future demand.

 When we originally consulted on the Army and Navy Sustainable Transport Package, it included a proposed new Park and Ride to the west of Chelmsford in Widford.
 However, in March 2022, we announced we would not be taking those plans forward as part of the Army and Navy Sustainable Transport Package because of the significant construction costs and greater financial risks with operating a new Park and Ride site.

 With significant growth planned to the north of Chelmsford and in the Braintree district, it was always anticipated that Chelmer Valley Park and Ride would require expansion in the future, so the removal of a new Widford Park and Ride from the package provided an opportunity to fund the Chelmer Valley expansion.

 Expansion would be made to the east and slightly to the north of the existing site.